CAN: Feature Co-Action for Click-Through Rate Prediction: Related Work

-Deep click-through rate prediction models generally follow a Embedding \& MLP paradigm.
-In these methods, large scale sparse input features, or IDs, are first mapped into low dimensional embedding vectors and then aggregated into fixed-length vectors in a group-wise manner.
-The finally concatenated vector is fed as input to a multi-layer perceptron (MLP).
-A series of works focus on learning how to aggregate features to obtain discriminative representation for the CTR prediction.
-Different neural architectures such as CNN, RNN, Transformer and Capsule are utilized to aggregate features.
-DIN~\cite{zhou2018din} is one of the representative work that employs the attention mechanism for feature aggregation.
-It uses attention to activate historical behaviors locally w.r.t. the given target item, and successfully captures the diversity characteristic of user interest.
-DIEN~\cite{zhou2019dien} further proposes an auxiliary loss to capture latent interest from historical behaviors.
-Additionally, DIEN integrates attention mechanism with GRU to model dynamic evolution of user interest for feature aggregation.
-MIND~\cite{Li2019MIND} argues that a single vector might be insufficient to capture complicated pattern lying in the user and items.
-Capsule network and dynamic routing mechanism are introduced in MIND to learn multiple representation to aggregate raw features.
-Moreover, inspired by the success of the self-attention architecture in the tasks of sequence to sequence learning~\cite{VaswaniSPUJGKP2017Transformer}, Transformer is introduced in~\cite{FengLSWSZY19DSIN} for feature aggregation.
+Deep CTR prediction models generally follow an Embedding \& MLP paradigm.
+Large-scale sparse input features, or IDs, are first mapped to low dimensional embedding vectors and then aggregated into fixed-length vectors in a group-wise manner.
+The finally concatenated vector is fed as the input to a multi-layer perceptron (MLP).
+A series of research work focuses on learning how to aggregate features to obtain discriminative representation for CTR prediction.
+DIN and DIEN~\cite{zhou2018din,zhou2019dien} uses attention to activate historical behaviors locally w.r.t. the given target item and successfully captures the diversity characteristics of user interest.
+MIND~\cite{Li2019MIND} uses sufficient multi-vectors to capture complicated patterns lying in the user and items.
+Moreover, inspired by the success of self-attention architecture in the tasks of sequence learning~\cite{VaswaniSPUJGKP2017Transformer,chan2020selection}, the transformer is introduced in~\citet{FengLSWSZY19DSIN} for feature aggregation.
 MIMN~\cite{Pi2019MIMN} proposes a memory-based architecture to aggregate features and tackle the challenge of long-term user interest modeling.
+These aggregation based methods only take feature interaction as the weight of each user action to represent user interest.